Celebrity Big Brother (British TV series) series 8: Paddy Doherty

 Patrick "Paddy" Doherty (born 6 February 1959) is an Irish traveller, bare-knuckle fighter and television personality, who featured on Danny Dyer's Deadliest Men and the 2010 Channel 4 programme My Big Fat Gypsy Wedding.
 Doherty made it to the final and was crowned the winner of the series on Day 22, beating Kerry Katona.

 Pamela Bach-Hasselhoff

-Pamela Bach (born Pamela Ann Weissenbach; 16 October 1963), also known as Pamela Bach-Hasselhoff, is an American actress.
+Pamela Bach (born Pamela Ann Weissenbach; 16 October 1963 - 5 March 2025), also known as Pamela Bach-Hasselhoff, is an American actress.
 She gained notoriety from her previous marriage to David Hasselhoff.
 She worked with her now ex-husband on Baywatch, and had a recurring role as a psychologist in the series Sirens.
 In the house, she had her own bedroom with ensuite bathroom.
 Pamela was evicted from the house on Day 14.
 During her eviction, she was asked to give four housemates immunity from the next eviction.
 She chose Kerry, Jedward, Amy, and Paddy.
+Bach died on 5 March 2025.